 A course intended to acquaint the student with the Counseling for Christian Ministries program, provide opportunity for self reflection, and introduce group process.
-This is a required weekend, intensive course on the NBC campus.
+This is a required, weekend, intensive, face-to-face course.

 PSY-4614 Developmental Issues in Counseling

 A course intended to give the student an understanding of the fundamental processes of human development through the life span, with a particular focus on the student's awareness of her or his own developmental history.
 Prerequisite: Admission to the CCM program and PSY-4602.